lasselupe33/eslint-plugin-security-rules/src/rules/no-xss/browser/_docs.md

 This rule aims to detect potential DOM-based Cross-Site Scripting (XSS) vulnerabilities, caused by unsafe usage of native JavaScript API's that manipulates the
 DOM *(e.g. element.innerHTML)*.

-If this error has flagged an issue in your code this means that you may be inserting unsafe data into a vulnerable [sink](#sinks-and-sources).
+If this rule has flagged an issue in your code this means that you may be inserting unsafe data into a vulnerable [sink](#sinks-and-sources).

 In order to reduce the amount of false positives reported by this rule we attempt to trace the value inserted into sinks back to their [source](#sinks-and-sources).
 During this trace, if we can observe that the value has been properly sanitized before insertion *(but after modification!)* or if the inserted data is a simple JavaScript primitive an error will not be reported.